Mouneshgouda/Content/Compare Supervised Learning Algorithms — Linear Regression, SVM (SVR), Decision Tree (Regressor).md

 ---

 ## Objective
-The objective of this project is to compare three major supervised learning algorithms — **Linear Regression**, **Support Vector Machine (SVM)**, and **Decision Tree** — on real-world data.
+The objective of this project is to compare three major supervised learning algorithms — Linear Regression, Support Vector Machine (SVM), and Decision Tree — on real-world data.
-We will evaluate their accuracy, interpretability, and predictive performance using a dataset containing **employee demographic and job-related details**.
+We will evaluate their accuracy, interpretability, and predictive performance using a dataset containing employee demographic and job-related details.

 ---